About Subscribe Order Features ACS Gold

 A federal district court judge in Miami has ordered SlimAmerica, Inc., and its officers to temporarily halt their business practices, and froze their assets, after hearing FTC evidence that the defendants made false and misleading ad claims in the marketing and sale of their diet product called "Super-Formula."
 FTC alleged that the defendants' ads falsely say Super-Formula will "blast" up to 49 pounds off you in only 29 days, "obliterate" five inches from waistlines, and "zap" three inches from your thighs--all without the need to diet or exercise.
 The ads say that all of these claims have been validated by scientific studies.
 FTC estimates that the defendants made between $5.3 million to $17.7 million from the sale of Super-Formula products.
 FTC has also asked that the court's final order include a permanent halt to the alleged deceptive advertising and redress for consumers who bought the defendants' diet products.

-According to FTC's complaint, to induce consumers to purchase their weight loss pills, defendants placed full-page ads for their alleged diet product called "Super-Formula" in at least 35 different newspapers and magazines throughout the country, and on the Internet.
+According to FTC's complaint, to induce consumers to purchase their weight loss pills, defendants allegedly placed full-page ads for their purported diet product called "Super-Formula" in at least 35 different newspapers and magazines throughout the country, and on the Internet.
 Consumers were told to call an "800" number where they could order a 30, 60, or 90 day supply of Super-Formula products at prices ranging from $49.95 to $129.95.

 Defendants' ads and product literature featured Super-Formula as a "New Triple Medical Breakthrough" consisting of three different "weight loss weapons."
 The ads, published in magazines such as Ladies Home Journal, said Super-Formula could effectuate dramatic weight loss and remove inches from a user's body size in a short period of time.
 FTC alleges that these representations were false.
 The ads also said the representations made by the defendants are backed by scientific studies, when, in fact, FTC alleges, the defendants' claims haven't been scientifically validated in credible clinical studies.